 Using the policy wizard is straightforward, but there are some best practices to consider when defining policies for your organization:

 Top-level groups like "All networks" and "All Roaming Computers" are special because they dynamically inherit new identities.
-This means that if you create a policy for "All Roaming Computers", and then after the fact provision a number of new mobile devices, they automatically have that policy applied without you doing anything.
-As a best practice, these policies should be lower in priority than more specific policies or else they will take precedence over any policies which include those types of identities that they are above, and render those policies useless.
+This means that if you create a policy for "All Roaming Computers," and then provision a number of new mobile devices after the fact, they automatically have that policy applied without you doing anything.
+As a best practice, these policies should be lower in priority than more specific policies.
+Otherwise, they will take precedence over any policies which include those types of identities that they are above, and render those policies useless.

-A tag is a way to group roaming computer identities together and can be used to filter in reports and management, as well as to create policies for a group of roaming computers.
+A tag is a way to group roaming computer identities together to create policies for a group of roaming computers.
 If you expect to have hundreds or thousands of roaming computers in your deployment, using a tag when creating a policy is a good way to go.
 For more information, see Group Roaming Computers with Tags.

 Note: Tags are only available for roaming computer identity types.
 We are planning to expand this to cover additional identities in future Umbrella releases.

 If you are using Cisco Umbrella with roaming or mobile features, you have the ability to create location-based policies.
 The most common example of this would be to first create a security-only (for example, no content filtering) policy for all of your roaming laptops, then create a more restrictive policy for your corporate network (which would be placed above the roaming laptop policy).
-This is counter-intuitive to previous statements above regarding organizing your policies from least to most specific, but in this case what it means is that when your roaming laptops enter your corporate network, they must adhere to the more stringent policies of the workplace.
-While they are outside of the network, however, they will have a layer of security wherever they go but are free to visit whatever websites they choose, as many users often use work laptops for some amount of personal browsing.
+This is counter-intuitive due to above statements regarding organizing your policies from least to most specific.
+However, in this case, what it means is that when your roaming laptops enter your corporate network, they must adhere to the more stringent policies of the workplace.
+While they are outside of the network, however, as many users often use work laptops for some amount of personal browsing, they will have a layer of security wherever they go but are free to visit whatever websites they choose.